andrewkshim/react-animatronics/docs/walkthrough.md

 ## <a name='animatable'></a> 12.
 Animatable Values

-Up until now, we've been using strings in the `from` and `to` attributes of our animations.
-This is evidence of react-animatronics correctly interpolating strings such as from `"0px"` to `"100px"`.
-In order to do this, it does simple regex matching to extract the number from the units.
+Up until now, we've been using strings in the `from` and `to` attributes of our animations, so we already know react-animatronics can correctly interpolate strings such `"0px"` to `"100px"`.
+In order to do this, it does a simple regex match to extract the number from the units.
 However, it can work with more than just unit strings:

 ```